im-varun/game-of-life/README.md

 # Conway's Game of Life

 This project is a simple 2D implementation of Conway's Game of Life in Python, using the [pygame](https://www.pygame.org/news) module.

+The Game of Life, also known simply as Life, is a cellular automaton devised by the British mathematician John Horton Conway.
+It is a zero-player game, meaning that its evolution is determined by its initial state, requiring no further input.
+One interacts with the Game of Life by creating an initial configuration and observing how it evolves.

+**Rules**
+1. Any live cell with fewer than two live neighbours dies, as if by underpopulation.
+2. Any live cell with two or three live neighbours lives on to the next generation.
+3. Any live cell with more than three live neighbours dies, as if by overpopulation.
+4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

 # Installation

+Prerequisite: Python 3.10+

 To install and run Conway's Game of Life, follow these steps: